-You always have the option to dispute the traffic ticket instead of paying it.
-This requires appearing in court, entering a plea of not guilty, and negotiating with the prosecuting attorney.
+You always have the option to dispute your UT traffic ticket instead of paying it.
+This requires appearing in court, entering a plea of "not guilty," and negotiating with the prosecuting attorney.
 Learn more on our page titled Fighting Your Traffic Ticket.

 In some cases, drivers have the option to pay their ticket online through the courts.
 In others, you can pay through a city site.
 For example, if you were ticketed in Salt Lake City, you might be able to make a payment online through the city site.

-If you can't find your citation using the statewide system, it could be that:
+If you can't find your UT traffic citation using the statewide system, it could be that:

-- The system isn't associating your citation number with a particular court; try searching without indicating the court
+- The system isn't associating your citation number with a particular court; try searching without indicating the traffic court.

-- The citation hasn't been filed yet with the court
+- The traffic ticket hasn't been filed yet with the court.

 Keep in mind juvenile court payments are not yet available online.

-Check your traffic ticket for payment details; usually a citation includes info on deadlines, fine amounts and whether you need to make a court appearance.
+Check your Utah traffic ticket for payment details; usually a citation includes info on deadlines, ticket fine amounts, and whether you need to make a court appearance.
 If this isn't clear, keep reading this page.
 If you've misplaced your UT traffic citation, visit our page on lost traffic tickets.

-The state handles traffic and speeding tickets on the county level; therefore knowing the name of the county in which you were cited will help you narrow down where to make your payment.
-Look on the actual citation for this info.
+The state handles traffic tickets and speeding tickets on the county level; knowing the name of the county in which you were cited will help you narrow down where to make your ticket payment.
+Look on the actual traffic citation for this info.

-Whether you choose to make your payment online, by mail or in person, be sure you do so on or before the deadline posted on your traffic ticket.
+Whether you choose to make your payment online, by mail, or in person, be sure you do so on or before the deadline posted on your UT traffic ticket.
 Ignoring that date will only stiffen the penalties and possibly increase the fines.
-If you're required to go to traffic court AND you can't make your court date, contact the court about rescheduling or having a traffic ticket attorney stand in for you.
+If you're required to go to traffic court AND you can't make your court date, contact the court about rescheduling or having a traffic ticket lawyer stand in for you.

-Once you plead guilty and pay your Utah traffic ticket, the state will add points to your driving record.
+Once you plead "guilty" and pay your Utah traffic ticket, the state will add points to your UT driving record.
 Because added points can ultimately decrease your driving privileges and increase your auto insurance rates, check out the ways you can start cleaning up your driving record:

-- Drive for a number of years without receiving a traffic conviction
+- Drive for a number of years without receiving a UT traffic violation conviction.

-After paying your ticket, expect to see the number of points on your driving record go up.
-Give it some time for the ticket to be processed, and then make it a point to check your driving record; conviction of some traffic offenses reaches the Utah Driver License Division within ten days of fine payment.
+After paying your UT traffic ticket fines, expect to see the number of points on your driving record go up.
+Give it some time for the traffic ticket to be processed, and then make it a point to check your driving record; conviction of some traffic offenses reaches the Utah Driver License Division within 10 days of conviction.
 Do this to ensure the state's record accurately reflects the proper number of points.
 Learn more on Utah's point system.